kindelia/Kindelia/WHITEPAPER.md

 ever achieve VISA-level scalability.
 That is not a pessimistic projection, but a direct consequence of the overhead of consensus, the size of Earth and the speed of light.
-Because of that, layer 2 solutions are proposed to improve throughput, allowing computations to take place off-chain, in such way that that only the final result, plus some proof, must be submitted to the principal network.
+Because of that, layer 2 solutions are proposed to improve throughput, allowing computations to take place off-chain, in such way that only the final result, plus some proof, must be submitted to the principal network.
 This increases scalability considerably.